 My project requires 72″ of bias 2″ wide along the outside edge.
 By finding those numbers on the chart, you can see that I will need a 13″ square of fabric to create the needed bias strip.
 That means, that I need less than a fat quarter to create the bias strip.

-Creating custom bias is a great way to give your project that personal touch and creative flare.
+Creating custom bias is a great way to give your project that personal touch and creative flair.
 The key is not to be caught short on fabric.
 With a few minutes of prep work and simple calculations, you can be stitching with bias in confidence and complete your project with little fabric leftovers.

 Hello!
 Are you new to The Sewing Loft?